List of digital television deployments by country: Croatia

 Analogue terrestrial television was switched off in Croatia on 5 October 2010.

 Croatian Radiotelevision (HRT) started to transmit DVB-S programmes in 1997.
 It transmits all four state-owned TV channels (HRT 1, HRT 2, HRT 3 and HRT 4), and three radio stations (HR 1, HR 2 and HR 3).

 Croatia started to test DVB-T transmission early in 2002.
 It transmitted 4 national TV channels (HRT 1, HRT 2, HRT 3 and Nova TV) on a network of 9 transmitters built by Odašiljači i veze, completed in 2007 and covering about 70% of the country.
 Entire Croatia is covered with DVB-T in from 5 October 2010.
 The analogue switch-off process took place region by region, starting from January 2010 in Istria and Rijeka region and completing the switch-off on 5 October 2010 when the final region (Zagreb) was converted fully to DVB-T.

 MPEG-2/SDTV is selected as a platform for free-to-air channels, initially with two MUX channels covering, where MUX A would be used by public TV Croatian Radiotelevision (HRT) and MUX B used by commercial TV stations, while later MUX C and MUX D will be populated by HD and regional channels, respectively.

-Croatia has started transition in 2019 to DVB-T2 HVEC for national broadcast.
+Croatia has started transition in 2019 to DVB-T2 HEVC for national broadcast.

 Czech Republic

+Czech Republic launched first experimental DVB-T broadcast in May 2000, which was then made available to the public in October 2005.
 Analogue terrestrial television was switched off on 30 November 2011.

-Czech Republic launched first experimental DVB-T broadcast in May 2000, which was then made available to the public in October 2005.
-There are currently 4 primary multiplexes and 8 regional multiplexes (RS1-RS8).

-As of November 2019, Czech Republic started the transition to the DVB-T2 standard.
-This transition will be finished on 24 June 2020, when DVB-T broadcast will be terminated nationwide.
+In November 2019, Czech Republic started the transition to the DVB-T2 standard with H.265 (HEVC) codec.
+This transition has been finished on 28 October 2020 (delayed from the original plan, which was 24 June 2020), when the last DVB-T transmitter was switched off.